How to convert BigDecimal to/from String in java examples

 In Java, we can convert BigDecimal to String in multiple ways.

-The first is with the toString method, and the second is the toEngineeringString method.
+The first way with the toString method, and the second with the toEngineeringString method.
+The third way, use the simple toPlainString method.

 Using toString() method

-method is available in any java class that extends java.lang.object class.
+The toString() method is used to convert BigDecimal to String.
+It is available in the java class that extends the java.lang.object class.

 BigDecimal.toString()